nstoker/book-pp-pclag/README.md

 ## Chapter 4: Navigating the File System

-Adds a directory walk tool.
+Adds a directory walk tool, with a delete flag.